Effingham, Surrey: Late Stone Age

 Long before Effingham was named by the Saxons, a prehistoric track now called the North Downs Way or Pilgrims' Way was an important prehistoric thoroughfare in Britain.
 Part of this ancient road forms the southern boundary of Effingham parish.
 It was used by early traders of flint and stone implements and there is evidence of stone age flint mining in the neighbouring village of Horsley.

 Roman times

 A Roman coin featuring Emperor Tiberius (r.
 AD 14–37) and his mother Livia was found in Effingham in 1970 by Dr Sutton in land being prepared as rugby fields in King George V Playing Fields.
 It is not known whether the coin was dropped on the land by a passing Roman or arrived in chalk from nearby Horsley used as foundations for the rugby pitches.

 In 1802 General Oliver de Lancy, Lord of the Manor of Effingham East Court, found a small camp of irregular form near Mare House, Dunley Hill in the south of Effingham parish.
-It is believed to be of Roman origin but was lost after the land was enclosed and became arable.
+It is believed to be of Roman origin but was lost after the land was enclosed under the Effingham East Court Inclosure Act 1802 (42 Geo.
+3. c.
+76 Pr.) and became arable.